UAS registration requirement as of December 12 2017

 On December 12, 2017, President Trump signed legislation that will funny impromptu topics reverse the earlier court ruling in the John Taylor case and restore the FAA’s UAS registration requirement, including for AMA members.

-AMA believes that registration makes sense at some level, but has pushed for a more reasonable threshold.
+AMA believes that registration makes sense at some level, but has pushed for a more reasonable essay topic ideas threshold.
 While we address these issues, members will be legally required to comply with the FAA registration requirement.